thoughtworks-psobocinski/url-shortener-kata/README.md

 1. `URLShortener.shorten(long_url)`
     - Given a new full-length URL, it generates a shortened version of the URL and stores it in the DB
     - Given an existing full-length URL, it retrieves the shortened version of the URL from the DB
-2. `URLShortener.lengthen(short_url)`
+2. `URLShortener.retrieve(short_url)`
     - Given an existing shortened URL, retrieves the full-length URL from the DB
-    - Given a non-existant shortened YRL, raises a "not found" error
+    - Given a non-existent shortened URL, raises a "not found" error

 The service needs to be extended in the following way: